 How do I remove a cosigner from my rent?

-You can remove a cosigner from your rent by requesting the landlord’s approval. but only if you meet the lease obligations on your own, such as providing proof of stable income or improved credit.
+You can remove a cosigner from your rent by requesting the landlord’s approval.
+But only if you meet the lease obligations on your own, such as providing proof of stable income or improved credit.
 The landlords may allow a cosigner to be removed from your rent after a positive payment history is established.

 What proof of income do you need for a cosigner?